-- 9.1 Assessment is undertaken by (at least) two independent examiners, one of whom must be external to the University. - 9.2 The appointed examiners approved by the relevant University Committee (Faculty PGR Committee) must satisfy all of the following criteria: - a) Each examiner (internal and external) is experienced in research in the general area of a student's submission and has experience as a specialist in the area(s) to be examined.
-In order to ensure that these points are met, the student is required to submit to the Principal Supervisor an abstract of the thesis of approximately 300 words before the examiners are nominated. - b) The viva voce (oral) examination team as a whole has substantial experience (i.e. three or more previous examinations) of examining research degree students at the level being examined or above.
+- b) The viva voce (oral) examination team as a whole has substantial experience (i.e. three or more previous examinations) of examining research degree students at the level being examined or above.
 At least one member of the examination team must have a minimum of one examination experience, at the level being examined or above, in the UK. - c) The examiners must be independent.
-Independence means that the: - i) examiners (internal and external) have not previously acted as a member of the student's supervision team - ii) external examiner/s are not appointed so frequently that familiarity with the University might prejudice objective judgment; - iii) external examiners have not normally been engaged in the capacity of supervisor to another student within the University during the previous five years; - iv) external examiners have not been employed by the University as a member of staff or as a consultant to the University during the previous three years; - v) examiners (internal and external) must confirm before appointment, that they have no informal/personal connection with the student, which might prejudice the independence of the examination.
-Co-authorship or other forms of collaboration between the student's supervisor and Examiners are not evidence against the independence of the examiners. - 9.3 A person registered for a research degree will not normally be appointed to act as an examiner. - 9.4 If the student has a permanent contract of employment with Northumbria University (or the collaborating establishment) or has been in continuous employment with the University in excess of three years, the examination team will consist of two external examiners. - 9.5 Examiners, satisfying regulation 9.2 above, are proposed by the relevant Supervisor and submitted to the relevant Faculty Committee (Faculty PGR Committee) to be considered for approval three months before the end of the active period of research.
+Independence means that the: - i) examiners (internal and external) have not previously acted as a member of the student's supervision team - ii) external examiner/s are not appointed so frequently9 that familiarity with the University might prejudice objective judgment; - iii) external examiners have not normally been engaged in the capacity of supervisor to another student within the University during the previous five years; - iv) external examiners have not been employed by the University as a member of staff or as a consultant to the University during the previous three years; - v) examiners (internal and external) must confirm before appointment, that they have no informal/personal connection with the student, which might prejudice the independence of the examination.
+Co-authorship or other forms of collaboration between the student's supervisor and Examiners are not evidence against the independence of the examiners. - 9.3 A person registered for a research degree will not be appointed to act as an examiner. - 9.4 If, at the point of nomination, the student has a permanent contract of employment with Northumbria University (or the collaborating establishment) or has been in continuous employment with the University in excess of three years, the examination team will consist of two external examiners. - 9.5 Examiners, satisfying regulation 9.2 above, are proposed by the relevant Supervisor and submitted to the relevant Faculty Committee (Faculty PGR Committee) to be considered for approval six months before the end of the active period of research.
 An examination is void if the examiners have not been appointed in accordance with the regulations and approved by the relevant University Committee (Faculty PGR Committee).
-If the relevant Committee (Faculty PGR Committee) decides that the proposed examiners should not be appointed, then the proposal is returned to the Principal Supervisor for reconsideration and fresh nomination as appropriate.
+If the relevant Committee (Faculty PGR Committee) decides that the proposed examiners should not be appointed, then the proposal is returned to the Principal Supervisor for reconsideration and fresh nomination as appropriate. - 9.6 Each viva voce (oral) examination shall have an Independent 'non-examining' Chair, whose responsibilities are to facilitate a professional and authoritative setting for the examination, and to ensure that the assessment process is conducted rigorously, equitably, appropriately, fairly and consistently, according to the University's regulations and procedures.
+The Chair will advise the examiners on the University's research degree regulations, procedures, policy and practice.
+Often, the Independent Chair may have acted as a Progression Panel Chair at earlier progression points during the programme.

-&lt;sup>9 An external examiner cannot be appointed more than three times in five years
+9 An external examiner cannot be appointed more than three times in five years